My second goal for this summer was to ride my bike to Kyoto.

-I wanted to take the Route 1 to Kyōto, but I was strongly advised against it by several friends.
+I wanted to take the Route 1 to Kyoto, but I was strongly advised against it by several friends.
 They said the roads would be too busy and dangerous, and there would be too many big hills.
 I asked about Route 421, the shortest route in terms of distance.
-My friends advised against it saying too many mountains, hills, wilderness, narrow roads, and no stores.
+My friends advised against it saying there are too many mountains, hills, wild animals, narrow roads, and few convenience stores along the way.

 - Kanie, Aichi (start)

 My Canadian friend, Darren, came over and stayed the night before.
 We left at sunrise the next morning.
 We woke up at 4:30 AM.
 We had a big breakfast with extra vegetables.
 I assumed we wouldn’t be able to eat any fresh vegetables for a while.
 After breakfast, we checked our route map and supplies.
 We left at 6 AM.
 The weather was perfect.

 We got to Kuwana easily.
 It took two hours to get there.
 The road conditions were great, and we had room to ride comfortably on the side.
 From there, we headed north to Ogaki.
 We knew this was going to be harder.
 This line, traced on our map, was much longer than Route 1’s line.